knative/docs/contributing/DOCS-CONTRIBUTING.md

   - Was the title or description misleading?
 Did you expect to find something else?

-  - If you find something and dont have the bandwidth to open an actual PR, help make us aware of the pain point and open an [Issue](https://github.com/knative/docs/issues/new).
+  - If you find something and don't have the bandwidth to open a PR, make us aware of the pain point and open an [Issue](https://github.com/knative/docs/issues/new).